8 Content Lifecycle Management Tips for 2023

 It uses AI-powered auto-tagging to automatically add logical keyword tags to your content assets so that it’s easier to find them when searching.

 It uses AI-powered image recognition to tag assets so that searching for images with specific criteria faster than ever.

-Storing and retrieving assets is one thing, but you want to make sure you select a CLM system that protects and secures your content assets.
+Storing and retrieving assets is one thing, but you want to select a CLM system that protects and secures your content assets.

-Brandfolder’s engineering team uses the latest tools and practices available to implement multiple levels of security to protect and backup your files.
+Brandfolder's engineering team uses the latest tools and practices to implement multiple security levels to protect and back up your files.

 They use modern encryption methods to transfer and store your data and regularly test the application and infrastructure for security vulnerabilities.

-You set the privacy and access controls so that only authorized users have access to specific assets.
+You set the privacy and access controls so only authorized users can access specific assets.

 An essential part of a CLM system is cross-functional collaboration.
 Creating, editing, and approving content involves several stakeholders throughout the process.

 Brandfolder lets you add comments on an asset to facilitate collaboration throughout the review process.
 Alternatively, you can pin annotations directly on an asset and notify the appropriate parties to review and address it.

 Brandfolder also has a central notification center where you can set alerts for access requests, recently added files, asset updates, and more.